 Always check that you use the most current information available when analyzing bankruptcy exemptions.

 Let’s cover the Chapter 7 bankruptcy alternatives in Arkansas in case you do not qualify for Chapter 7 bankruptcy, have too many assets, or do not wish to pursue Chapter 7 bankruptcy.

 For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in Arkansas case allows you to restructure your debts into an affordable monthly plan.
 By restructuring debts, many people can afford to keep their homes and vehicles under Chapter 13.

-Chapter 13 stops foreclosures, repossessions, and wage garnishments.
+Chapter 13 stops foreclosures in Arkansas, repossessions, and potentially stops Arkansas wage garnishments.
 Chapter 13 bankruptcy also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, Arkansas may also allow you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.